Golfer Geeks is a community-supported website. We may earn a small commission on purchases made through our links. Learn more.

 PERIMETER SHOT SHAPING TECHNOLOGY: There are 4 movable weights in the clubhead totaling 24 grams to help optimize trajectory and accuracy.
 You can dial in whatever shot shape you desire.

 ADVANCED V-SOLE TECHNOLOGY: This technology has been borrowed from their irons and serves the same purpose- to enhance turf interaction from any type of lie.

-MODIFIED V-SOLE TECHNOLOGY: Again, they’ve increased the angle of the leading edge and decreased the angle of the trailing edge of these irons to improve turf interaction.
+MODIFIED V-SOLE TECHNOLOGY: Again, they’ve increased the angle of the leading edge and decreased the angle of the trailing edge of these irons to improve turf interaction and prevent digging.